bdamokos/rpi_waiting_time_display/readme.md

 ## Hardware
 Tested with:
-- Raspberry Pi Zero 2W
+- Raspberry Pi Zero 2W (~€20 for the board, €10-15 for microSD card, €8 for charger)
-- Waveshare 2.13" G V2 e-Paper display (black, white, red, yellow; no partial refresh support)
+- Waveshare 2.13" G V2 e-Paper display (black, white, red, yellow; no partial refresh support; ~€20)

 # Configuration
 The .env file is used to configure the application: